 The library is open from 8 am most mornings until 5 pm most nights.
-Homework Centre operates on Monday and Thursday after school and is an opportunity for students to work with teachers and benefit from some free tutoring from our alumni.
+Homework Centre operates two afternoons a week after school and is an opportunity for students to work with teachers and benefit from some free tutoring from our alumni.